hoangnv170752/lunova-app/README.md

 - Weather integration via OpenWeather API
 - Secure authentication and user management
 - Comprehensive product catalog with advanced filtering
+- AI-powered product suggestions and virtual shop assistant

+### Project Status

+See our [Task Checklist](./task-checklist.md) for completed features and upcoming development plans.

+### Why Lunova could be a start-up idea

+Lunova represents a compelling startup opportunity in the luxury e-commerce space for several reasons:

+- **AI-Powered Shopping Experience**: The integration of OpenAI and vector search creates a personalized shopping assistant that understands customer needs in multiple languages.

+- **Serverless Architecture**: The serverless-first approach ensures scalability while keeping operational costs low, perfect for a growing startup.

+- **Multi-language Support**: Built-in internationalization opens markets across different regions, particularly targeting English and Asian language speakers.

+- **Luxury Market Focus**: Targeting the high-margin luxury jewelry and souvenir market creates opportunities for premium pricing and brand positioning.

+- **Data-Driven Insights**: The integration of market insights and analytics provides shop owners with valuable business intelligence.

+- **Modular Design**: The micro-frontend architecture allows for rapid feature development and easy scaling of the team and product.

 ### Tech Stack